efficient/HERD/README.md

   * Make sure that ports 5500 to 5515 are available on the server machine.

-* Execute the following commands:
+* Execute the following commands at the server machine:
 ```bash
 cd ~
 git clone https://github.com/anujkaliaiitd/HERD.git